You are here: Towns -> Towns in Wiltshire -> Swindon

 One of Swindon's main claims to fame is that it is the home of the Bodleian Library depository and has 153 miles (246 km) of bookshelves!

-Things to Do Around Swindon
+Things to Do in Swindon

 Swindon has a number of Heritage Trails which take visitors around the 270 buildings, workplaces, houses and pubs which capture the industrial heritage of this railway town.